debmishmi15/NL2SQL-model/README.md

 ### Run the chatbot UI:
     streamlit run app.py

-###Note: This project uses a .env file (not included) to store API keys.
-Please create your own based on the example.

 ### Note: This project uses a .env file (not included) to store API keys.
 Please create your own based on the example.